PolyRun/HighVolumes/optimizations/selected_for_report/README.md

 Measurement mostly stable.

 JIT performes worse than on old plot, why?
 Did we choose the right version?

+ -> r=100 maybe was just too low?
+Upped it to 10000.
+Was even higher for prev plot.

 ## 6
 looks very good